Andrey L. Karamyshev, Ph.D.

 Regulation of Aberrant Protein Production in Health and Disease.

-This project is based on our recent discovery of the novel pathway of translational regulation and protein quality control known as RAPP (Regulation of Aberrant Protein Production) (see Cell, 2014, 156, 146-157 for details) (Fig. 1).
+This project is based on our recent discovery of the novel pathway of translational regulation and protein quality control known as RAPP (Regulation of Aberrant Protein Production) (see Cell, 2014, 156, 146-157 and Frontiers in Genetics, 2018, 9, 431 for details) (Fig. 1).
 This pathway monitors the status of nascent chain interactions during translation and transfers the signal to the mRNA degradation machinery to prevent the synthesis of proteins that lost these natural interactions.
 During protein synthesis the nascent chains that emerge from the ribosomal tunnel interact with multiple factors for proper folding, targeting and modifications.
 These interactions are critical for normal protein biogenesis.
 As we demonstrated, the synthesis of the aberrant secretory proteins that are not able to interact with the targeting factor SRP (Signal Recognition Particle) leads to the activation of the RAPP pathway and the destruction of the defective protein’s mRNA.
 While the existence of the RAPP pathway is well documented, its mechanism is practically unknown.
-Currently, we identified only one component of the RAPP pathway, Ago2.
-Ago2 is a key element of the RAPP process and Ago2 triggers mRNA degradation.
+Currently, we identified only one component of the RAPP pathway, AGO2.
+AGO2 is a key element of the RAPP process and it triggers mRNA degradation.
 There are many questions that remain to be answered.
 What are the other components of the RAPP machinary?
 What are signals for mRNA degradation?
 Has mRNA cleavage happened at the ribosome?
 Which enzyme cleaves mRNA?
 How is the signal about aberrant nascent chain transmitted to mRNA degradation machinery?
-To answer these questions we use complex approaches as in vivo (cultured human cells, immunofluorescence, microscopy, RNAi, overexpression, etc.), as well as in vitro (protein translation systems, incorporation of unnatural amino acids by suppressor tRNAs, site-specific photo-crosslinking (Fig. 2), recently developed by us method for the identification of Proteins Interacting with Nascent Chains (iPINCH) (Fig. 3), and many others).
+To answer these questions we use complex approaches as in vivo (cultured human cells, immunofluorescence, microscopy, RNAi, overexpression, etc.), as well as in vitro (protein translation systems, incorporation of unnatural amino acids by suppressor tRNAs, site-specific photo-crosslinking (Fig. 2), method for identification of Proteins Interacting with Nascent Chains (iPINCH) (Fig. 3), and many others).
 The future directions of our research are focused on the elucidation of the RAPP mechanism, its involvement in mRNA/protein quality control of different types of aberrant proteins, and the role of RAPP in human diseases.
-Our data demonstrate that RAPP may be a molecular basis for various human diseases.
-It opens up the opportunity for the identification of new pharmacological targets for treatment of the diseases.
+Our data demonstrate that pathological RAPP activation is a molecular basis for various human diseases.
+It opens opportunity for identification of new pharmacological targets and for the disease treatments.

 Mechanisms of Protein Misfolding in Neurodegenerative Diseases.